DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 {{< webm "/reels/steam-desc-arsenal.webm" "">}}

 Beary Likes to fight.
 His arsenal is vast but displaced throughout the galaxy.
 Collect and use powerful weapons with their own unique strategies and learning curves.
-Beary’s arsenal ranges from unusual weapons like a Catling gun to realistic soviet inspired Mosin Nagants.
+Beary’s arsenal ranges from unusual weapons like a Catling gun to realistic Soviet inspired Mosin Nagants.
 Find your favorite weapon and keep Beary alive.
 Oh one more thing, Beary doesn’t lose collected weapons upon death.

 <!-- {{< webm "/reels/arsenal.webm" "/stills/battree.png">}} -->